carlosgamezvillegas/homebridge-egreat-androidtv/README.md

 ### Adding the Egreeat to the Home app
-Since HomeKit expects only one Oppo per bridge they will be declared as external accessories and acts as a bridge.
+Since HomeKit expects only one Egreat per bridge they will be declared as external accessories and acts as a bridge.
 This means that a device will not appear in your Home app until you add it!

 To add the Egreat to HomeKit follow this steps: